dheerj188/Mobile_Edge_Computing/README.md

 1) Phase 1: Literature survey on edge and vehicular edge computing and deep reinforcement learning.
 2) Phase 2: Implementation of a Novel resource allocation and service migration scheme to maintain QoS among users.

 This work outperforms SOTA wrt to mean service violations.

+Find our code base in the "Code" folder

 Find our publication here: https://ieeexplore.ieee.org/document/10574641